MoppetX/DOCS/Unix/unix.md

+`$ !![optional]`
+Repeats the last command, you can add onto it

 `history | head -n` `history | tail -n` show either n cmds from the beginning OR the end of the input history

+`$ du`
+"disk usage", shows size of files in current DIR

+`$ man`
+shows linux manual

+`$ cat path/to/file`
+Will print contents of file (should be text) to terminal; careful with file sizes of binary files!

+`$ reset`
+for whn you haven't listened to the point above and need to reset your terminal window :)

 `$ ag [what your looking for] .`
 **Search** with Silver Searcher (**ag**) from your current dir (.)